deepakhj/cadent/docs/writers.md

     - cassandra: a binary blob of timeseries points between a time range

-        Good for the highest throughput and data effiency for storage
+        Good for the highest throughput and data effiency for storage.

+    - cassandra-triggered: a binary blob of timeseries points between a time range

+       Same as `cassandra` but uses triggering for rollups (see below)

     - cassandra-flat: a row for each time/point

-        Good for simplicity, and when you are starting out w/ cassandra to verify things are working as planned
+        Good for simplicity, and when you are starting out w/ cassandra to verify things are working as planned But, not exactly space efficient nor read/api performant.
+But may be usefull (as it was for me) in verifification of the internals.

     - whisper: standard graphite format